jadon-erwin-sinch/fe-assignment/README.md

 ### 4) The "delete app" API isn't working.
 Clicking the delete button doens't do anything

 ### *** Please note the server is not local.
-Create new apps to testing delete capability as anything you do will saved on the server.
+Create new apps for testing delete capability as anything you do will saved on the server.

 ![image](https://github.com/jadon-erwin-sinch/fe-assignment/assets/106837621/fd27e941-6a2a-4347-a96b-54696a9bb3cc)